Article by: Brian Halsey ‡ Edited by: Leanne Ridgeway

 Tour Update: Great Electric Quest – ‘Chapter II: Of Earth‘

-True to fashion, the dudes in question raged hard against all logical voice of reason.
-Loaded on weed, whiskey, cheap beer, and devil electric, GREAT ELECTRIC QUEST are geared up to explore infinity and beyond…and then, even beyond that infinity.
+True to fashion, the dudes in question raged hard against all logical voices of reason.
+Loaded on weed, whiskey, cheap beer, and devil electric, GREAT ELECTRIC QUEST is geared up to explore infinity and beyond… and then, even beyond that infinity.
 GET STOKED, EUROPE!
 This offer is only on the table for a limited time.

 Once G.E.Q. returns stateside, they will be imprisoned back to their homeland of California with no definitive date of release.
 Guitar solos!
 Drum solos!
 Legendary bangers!
 The boys are back in town, to towns they haven’t even been to yet!